 Biography of Rico Munn

 Rico Munn serves as the 16th superintendent of Aurora Public Schools.
-Prior to joining APS, Munn served in a variety of leadership roles in Colorado’s legislative community.
+Prior to joining APS, Munn served in a variety of leadership roles in Colorado’s legal and business communities.
 In 2012, he was appointed to the Board of Governors for the Colorado State University System by Governor John Hickenlooper and currently serves in this position.
 In 2002, he was elected to the Colorado State Board of Education where he served until 2007.
 In addition, he was a member of Governor Bill Ritter’s Cabinet where he served as the executive director of the Colorado Department of Higher Education from 2009-2011.

 Munn also served on Governor Ritter’s Cabinet as executive director of the Colorado Department of Regulatory Agencies from 2007-2009 where he oversaw the Colorado Divisions of Civil Rights, Banking, Real Estate, Insurance, Financial Services, Securities, Professional Licensure, Public Utilities and Consumer Counsel.

 Munn has also been a successful attorney and practiced commercial litigation with a national law firm for over a decade.
 He describes his law degree as “a graduate degree in problem solving.”
 As a litigator, Munn dealt with a wide variety of people and situations, including financing, construction, education, refugee populations and crisis management.